Holt Ashley

-Holt Ashley (January 10, 1923 – May 9, 2006) was an American aeronautical engineer notable for his seminal research of aeroelasticity.
+Holt Ashley (January 10, 1923 – May 9, 2006) was an American aeronautical engineer notable for his seminal research on aeroelasticity.

 Early life and education

-He was born in San Francisco, California.
+Ashley was born in San Francisco, California.
+His father was Harold Ashley, an American businessman who served in both World War I and World War II.

+On the outbreak of World War II, he took leave from the California Institute of Technology and joined the Army Air Corps.
+Following completion of an undergraduate degree at the University of Chicago for meteorology, he flew as a weather forecaster and reconnaissance officer with squadrons in the Atlantic and Europe.
+In this time, he would earn 6 military medals and publish his paper “Icing in North West Europe.”

 Ashley attended the Massachusetts Institute of Technology (MIT), located in Cambridge, Massachusetts, from which he received a Master of Science degree in aeronautical engineering in 1948 and later a Doctor of Philosophy degree in 1951, also in aeronautical engineering.

 Career

 From 1951 to 1954, he was a member of the faculty at MIT.
-Ashley served as an MIT associate professor from 1954 to 1960.
-He became a full professor at MIT in 1960, serving in that position until 1967.
+Ashley served as an MIT associate professor from 1954 to 1960, when he became a full professor at MIT in 1960.

+In 1964, he helped establish the Department of Aeronautical Engineering at the Indian Institute of Technology in Kanpur, India.
+He served as its first head of Department until 1967 when he returned to America.

-In 1967, Ashley joined the Department of Aeronautics and Astronautics at Stanford University, located in Palo Alto, California, where he was a professor of aeronautics and astronautics.
+In 1967, Ashley joined the Department of Aeronautics and Astronautics at Stanford University, located in Palo Alto, California, where he was a professor of Aeronautics and Astronautics.

-He was elected to the National Academy of Engineering in 1970 "for contributions to the field of aerolastic structures and unsteady aerodynamics, aiding in the solutions of problems in vibration and gust loading".
+In 1970, he was elected to the National Academy of Engineering for "contributions to the field of aerolastic structures and unsteady aerodynamics, aiding in the solutions of problems in vibration and gust loading".

 Ashley served as president of the American Institute of Aeronautics and Astronautics (AIAA).

 He also served on the advisory boards of NASA, the National Advisory Committee for Aeronautics, the U.S. Air Force and the U.S. Navy.

 He died on 9 May 2006, age 83.